rosieboy/dmm-cms/site/content/products/_index.md

   description: Rosentech is your ultimate partner for digital transformation projects.
 main:
   heading: Great consultants with no compromises
-  description: "Rosentech is part of a larger group, Combined Excellence.
+  description: "Rosentech is part of a larger group.
 Rest assure that together we can provide the complete puzzle!
 Be it hosting in the cloud, app development, business intelligence, business process management software, or data law –\_together we are strong and we don't compromise."
   image1:
     alt: Let us help you fit the pieces together!
     image: /img/code-3078609_1920.jpg